garvit3835/product-docs-feature/workspaces/kubernetes-cluster.md

 ```
 {% endcode %}

-Then, run the following steps inside the SSH session that's connected to your workspace:
+4. Run the following steps inside the SSH session that's connected to your workspace:

 {% code overflow="wrap" %}
 ```bash